chr15m/bitcoin-notebook/README.md

 Run
 ---

-`./bitcoin-notebook` will launch the Jupyter server with the paths all configured correctly and automatically open a browser window pointing at the notebook list.
+`./bitcoin-notebook` will launch the Jupyter server with the paths all configured correctly and open a browser window pointing at the notebook list.

 Probably the most important thing to remember for people new to Jupyter is that pressing `shift-Enter` will re-run the code in the highlighted section.